 Remembering Jane Elliot and Tracy Quartermaine

 In 2013 Tracy and Luke rekindled their relationship after she rescued him from Helena, though at the time nobody realized Luke was suffering from duel personalities due to a long-buried secret from his past.
 Luke had also been carrying on a secret partnership with Helena Cassadine while romancing Tracy, and she couldn’t take it and broke things off with him again.
-Elliot’s performance in this storyline earned her another Daytime Emmy nomination.
+Elliot’s performance earned her another Daytime Emmy nomination.
 Around this time Tracy’s adult son Dillon returned as did his father newly single Paul Hornsby.
-Tracy and Paul briefly reconnected, though he turned out to be the GH serial killer and attempted to kill Monica.
-This incident, along with Tracy contracting a case of brain worms which almost killed her, led to Monica and Tracy finally ending their long standing feud.
+Tracy and Paul briefly reconnected, though he turned out to be the General Hospital serial killer and attempted to kill Monica.
+This incident, along with Tracy contracting a case of brain worms which almost killed her, led to Monica and Tracy finally ending their long-standing feud.

 — General Hospital (@GeneralHospital) May 1, 2017

 — LanteQuotz (@LanteQuotz) May 1, 2017

 — TurquoiseSeas? (@2LastForever) April 28, 2017